gjr80/weewx-gw1000/readme.txt

     finished press ctrl-c to exit.

     Note: You will only see loop packets and not archive records when running the driver directly.
-This is because you are seeing output directly from the driver and not WeeWX.
+This is because you are seeing output not from WeeWX but rather directly from the driver.

 5. Configure the driver: